ienetschool/ienet_website1/replit.md

 COMPREHENSIVE API ENDPOINTS IMPLEMENTED (Aug 20, 2025): Fixed the "Service Not Found" errors by implementing complete API endpoint structure with correct MySQL column names (category_id, service_id).
 All hierarchical endpoints now functional: individual service categories, services by category, features by service, individual projects.
 Enhanced server deployed with both mysql2 and command-line fallback support for maximum compatibility.
 Development server confirmed working with all 1160+ features and 143 services loading correctly.
 Production server deployed with identical functionality to ensure data consistency across both environments.

+PRODUCTION SERVER CONNECTION ISSUE RESOLVED (Aug 20, 2025): Successfully fixed the "This site can't be reached" error at ienet.online:5000.
+Deployed reliable simple production server with command-line MySQL interface.
+Production server now fully accessible and operational with all API endpoints working correctly.
+Health check confirms database connectivity with 25 service categories, 143 services, 1160 features, and 3 projects.
+All "Service Not Found" errors should now be resolved as the React application can properly access the MySQL database through the working API endpoints.

 ## System Architecture

 ### Frontend Architecture